-Error||An error occurs when the change tracking task pulls data changes from the data source.||
+|Error||An error occurs when the change tracking task pulls data changes from the data source.||

-	- A change tracking channel in the Error state will be automatically resumed within seven days.
-To stop change tracking, you must release the change tracking channel.
+- A change tracking task in the Error state will be resumed within seven days.
+To stop change tracking, you can delete the change tracking task.

-	- After a change tracking channel is released, the data in the channel is cleared and cannot be recovered.
+- After a change tracking task is deleted, the data tracked by the task is cleared and cannot be recovered.
 We recommend that you use caution when you perform this operation.